MiaYun98/eng-kor/README.md

 This is an react website deployed with Netlify

-It is a website that you can
+It is a website that people can translate English in to Korean which is Non-formal way

 ## User story